Trade Winds Mission and Business Forum: The Americas

 Reinaldo Garcia

-Senior Commercial Officer @ U.S. Embassy - Honduras
+Senior Commercial Officer, U.S. Embassy - Honduras

-Reinaldo Garcia is currently serves as Senior Commercial Officer at the U.S. Embassy in Tegucigalpa, Honduras.
+Reinaldo Garcia currently serves as Senior Commercial Officer at the U.S. Embassy in Tegucigalpa, Honduras.
 He manages an office of three trade professionals assisting U.S. companies with market access and trade promotion in Honduras and helping Honduran companies invest in the United States.
 His previous assignment was with the Multilateral & Strategic Initiatives Team, Office of Western Hemisphere, in Washington, D.C., covering critical minerals, border security technology & passport technology, climate/clean tech, and distribution and logistics (supply chains) portfolios.
 Reinaldo also served as the Deputy Director of the SelectUSA Investment Services Team.
 Prior to that, he served in Guangzhou, China from 2018-2021.
 Before joining the U.S. & Foreign Commercial Service, Reinaldo worked as the General Counsel for Latin America for a major U.S. real estate company.
 He holds a JD, a BA in Political Science, and postgraduate studies in international economic and trade law.

 Robyn Garfield Speaker image